 Can I count my current job as an internship?
 OR Can I do my internship at site that is not on pre-approved list?

 In general, students need to choose from the list of agencies provided by the course.
 This ensures that legal agreements are in place.
+If you would like to request a site not on the pre-approved list, you must email the instructor at least eight weeks before the start of the term in order to allow time for legal agreements to be signed.

 Can I count my previous experience at <fill in name of agency> as my required internship?